ojello/python-fun/README.md

 # python-fun
-learning 🐍 and what not
+learning 🐍 and what not - mini projects